2 General Policies

 2.5 Meeting Agendas & GitHub Repository Updates

 Trainees must prepare an agenda prior to each recurring meeting with Dr. Rose.
 Create a google doc (invite Dr. Rose as editor) that you’ll add to in reverse chronological order for each meeting with the information below included.
 Update the google doc by 11AM one business day before our meeting.
 Push a commit to the project’s GitHub repository at the same time, even if you plan to make further changes prior to the meeting.
 If additional changes are made to the repository ahead of the meeting, push a second commit.
-Repeatedly not creating agendas will result in cancelled meetings.
+If you do not create an agenda, Dr. Rose may decide to cancel the meeting.

 [Meeting Date]